What’s next for interest rates in Ireland?

 What is the current rate of inflation in Ireland?

-The ECB has cut interest rates three times this year.
+The ECB has cut interest rates five times since June 2024.
 So, what does this mean for Irish savers?

 While this will drive down mortgage rates, it will also impact rates for savers.
-Time could be running out to take advantage of strong rate offerings, and now might be the ideal time to lock your money away.
+Time could be running out to take advantage of competitive fixed rate offerings.

 What’s happened to interest rates over the last 12 months?

 Following 10 consecutive rate hikes that began in July 2022, the ECB lowered its record-high deposit rate by 25 basis points in June 2024.
-It was cut again in September and October, and currently stands at 3.25%.
+It has been cut another four times since, and the main deposit rate currently stands at 2.75%.

 What is the average rate on new Irish mortgage agreements?